 Completion

 First, be sure that you understand what is required to have a ‘completed’ file.
-Most law schools will not review any part of your application until all of the required elements have been received.
+Most law schools will not review any part of your application until all the required elements have been received.
 This is our practice at Seton Hall Law.
 So, be sure you know how many letters of recommendation are required, that your transcripts are all in order and that you have submitted your personal statement and any other necessary writing samples and/or information.
 Once your file moves to a ‘completed’ status you are on your way to a decision!

 Review